VasquezPonte/Create-EXIF-Renamed-Image-File/README.md

 # Create EXIF renamed image files
-Copy image files from the source directory to the destination directory using the EXIF Date/Time to rename the files.
+Copy image and video files from the source directory to the destination directory using the EXIF Date/Time to rename the files.
 If the destination directory is not given, the files will be created in the source directory conserving the original files.

 Usage: